zachlatta/nixos-configs/README.md

 ### lugia

 Desktop machine at office.
 Like Xe's sachi, this is an apex predator.
-Ryzen 9 3950x with 32 GB of RAM and an RX 5700 GPU.
+Ryzen 9 3950x with 32 GB of RAM and a Radeon RX 5699 GPU.